Akkatecture/Documentation/content/docs/basic_concepts/events.md

 }

 ```
 > In akkatecture, the act of emitting an event both applies the event to aggregate state, and publishes the event as a `IDomainEvent` to the akka.net event stream.
 Please continue reading about [published events](/docs/events#published-events) to understand how aggregate events look like when they get published outside of the aggregate boundary.
+Also, the event is only applied if committing the event was successful.

 ## Applying Events